 The fact is that no person in the world has felt exactly the same way as anyone else, so claiming that you “understand” is never going to be a good course to take.
 Instead, just offer a supportive ear for them to vent or share, and ask how they’re doing every so often.

 3. “My partner only has to LOOK at me for me to fall pregnant!”

-You may mean well, it may be intended as a light-hearted jest, and you may even think that they’ll find it funny.
-They won’t.
+You may mean well, it may be intended as a light-hearted jest, and you may even think they’ll find it funny.
+But they won’t.
 To someone with fertility issues, hearing these words is nothing but insensitive bragging.
 Avoid this at all times.

 One of the worst responses to someone telling you about their fertility issues is silence.
 It makes them feel like they shouldn’t be talking about it, or that it’s somehow taboo – it’s not – it’s brave that they’ve confided in you.
 It’s almost as bad if you smile or nod in acknowledgement, then immediately change the subject – it’s still disregarding the fact that someone just trusted you with that information, and could hurt their feelings.

 What you should do is be kind, ask if they want to talk about it, and let them know you’re there to listen/offer support if need be.

 5. “My kids are annoying, have one!” or “Pregnancy sucks!”

 If you have kids — you have what they want.
 And if you constantly complain about your children to your friends with fertility issues you might come across as ungrateful and insensitive.